Wixry/wixry/README.md

   ### 🏹 PracticeZone 2021 - 2022

-  - 🔫 PracticeZone was a custom-made Minecraft server where you could practice different kinds of minigames, this interaction with Java was also good learning process but i just dont enjoy the language
+  - 🔫 PracticeZone was a custom-made Minecraft server where you could practice different kinds of minigames, this interaction with Java was also good learning process but i just don't enjoy the language

   ### 🔧 Several Roblox games 2018 - 2020